(A revised version, adopted 11/12/2000 and amended 9/12/2015 and 11/14/2017)

 - Par.
 I: ANNUAL DUES.

-The annual membership dues shall be $15 per person.
-Changes in dues may be proposed by the Executive Committee but shall not take effect until such change has been approved by a majority of the members voting in a mail ballot of all members.
+The annual membership dues shall be $25 per person for members not residing in Bulgaria and $5.00 for those living in Bulgaria (Amended 11/14/2017) .
+Changes in dues may be proposed by the Executive Council but shall not take effect until such change has been approved by a majority of the members voting of all members.

 - Par.
 I: ANNUAL DUES.